College-Kings/college-kings-translations/README.md

 # College Kings Translation Files

-DO NOT EDIT MASTER BRANCH
+DO NOT EDIT MAIN BRANCH
- - Create a new bramch for your language and copy the base files from master.
+ - Create a new bramch for your language and copy the base files from main.